Title IX and Policy Against Sexual Misconduct

 - Victims/Survivors are strongly encouraged to create a detailed written summary of the incident while the memory is still clear.

-- The Victim/Survivor has a right to privacy, which includes the decision whether to report or not report an alleged incident to the College, law enforcement, both or neither.
-At the request of the Victim/Survivor, College employees will promptly assist the Victim/Survivor in making a report.
+- The Victim/Survivor has a right to privacy, which includes the decision whether to report or not report an alleged incident to the University, law enforcement, both or neither.
+At the request of the Victim/Survivor, University employees will promptly assist the Victim/Survivor in making a report.

 - A party to the complaint may share information with their advocate or other support person who is not a fact witness.